Information elements. Subjective perception

 Let us look closer at the information we receive.
 What kind of information is it?
 What is it about?
 We perceive, for instance, that a cucumber is green; that someone is angry; that it is already (or only?)
 2 p.m.; that oil prices grow and, therefore, the petrol price grows as well; that 2+2=4; that we have become sad or we are hungry; that it’s hot today; that we must use a hammer in order to drive a nail; that there are systems and models… and so on.
 The problem of information complexity can be simplified by categorizing these separate information pieces.

-1) belonging to or relating to the mind of the thinking subject or proceeding from its activity;
+1) belonging to or related to the mind of the thinking subject or resulting from activity of the latter;

 Hence, our perception is not thorough enough, we perceive only in the way our sense organs enable us to.
-Let us look at a fly, for example.
-How does a frog (or a snake) see it?
-It is known that some animals perceive ultrasound, which it beyond our hearing, or can see only moving objects.
+Let us try to imagine a way in which a frog (or a snake) see a fly?
+It could be totally different from our way of seeing.
+It is known that some animals are able to hear (or feel) ultrasound, which it beyond our hearing, or some can see only moving objects.
 Some animals, unlike humans, can «see» heat radiated by bodies.
-Therefore, our perception is somehow limited.
-For instance, we know about solar radiation and, though physicists can talk about waves and particles, we perceive it as heat and light.
+From this perspective, our (human) perception is somehow limited.
+For instance, we know about solar radiation and, though we heard physicists talk about electromagnetic waves, we can perceive them only as heat and light.
 Consequently, our reasoning will be devoted to subjective perception, and it is the information perceived subjectively that will be subdivided into the informational elements.

 Let us consider the process of dividing all the information according to certain properties.
 We live in a material world, as we perceive it.
 In this world we can distinguish the substance that is solid and the field that we cannot touch.
 We can also see that the substance exists in the form of separate items; for example, stones, trees, sand, water, etc. What makes them separate?
 Since any object ends somewhere, it is boundaries of objects that do the job.
 Hence, we can subdivide the substance into objects and space between them.
 Moreover, any object has its own properties.